-18 SUBSEQUENT EVENTS
+19 SUBSEQUENT EVENTS

+The Company has entered into 2 new agreements on 19 December 2019 for providing wind farm maintenance services with agreement starting dates of 1 April 2020.
+Accordingly, the revenue for these new agreements will be recognised in the financial year ending 31 March 2021.
 No matters or circumstances have arisen since the end of the balance date which significantly affected or may significantly affect the operations of the Company or the results of those operations or affairs of the Company.